wp-plugins/woocommerce-bulk-discount/readme.txt

 Once the plugin is activated, you can use it as follows:

 1. First navigate to WooCommerce settings.
-Under General tab, find the global configuration for bulk discounts.
-Check "Enable discounts" and optionally fill information about discounts which will be visible on cart page.
+Under the Bulk Discount tab, find the global configuration for bulk discounts.
+Make sure "Bulk Discount enabled" is checked and optionally fill information about discounts which will be visible on cart page.
 You can include HTML markup in the text - you can, for instance, include a link to your page with discount policy.
+In case you need the plugin to work well with product variations, make sure that the "Treat product variations separately" option is unchecked.
 Save the settings.

 2. Navigate to Products and choose a product for which you want to create discount policy.
 In Product Data panel, click Bulk Dicounts and optionally fill information about discount